WanderlustKing11/joy-of-coding-internship-solo-project/README.md

 This project is a fully functioning Task Managing App in progress.

 Built with Next.js, users will be able to create and manage multiple lists from their own library.
-Within a list, a user can create, edit and delete a Task, which will be stored using a MySQL database.
-All POST and GET requests will be managed via our own RESTful API.
+Within a list users can create, edit and delete their Tasks, which will be stored in a MySQL database.
+API calls are managed with Prisma's modeling and validations, and I am using Zod for error handling.

 For the list of dependencies, visit the [package.json file](...)